andres-erbsen/dename-writeup/dename.md

 We start with a trivial but inefficient protocol and end up storing the directory in a Merkle hashed radix tree and serving its branches.
 We argue that if a lookup succeeds, then the result must have been accepted by all servers.
-In section \ref{freshness}, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
+In section \ref{freshness} we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
 In section
-\ref{verifiers}, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
+\ref{verifiers} we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
 Starting from the Merkle tree data structure described previously, this addition is relatively